alextselegidis/easyappointments/doc/rest-api.md

 - `PUT /api/v1/settings/:name` Insert or update a setting in the database.
 Provide a snake_case name in order to keep the conventions.
 - `DELETE /api/v1/settings/:name` Remove a setting from the database. **Notice:** Be careful when removing settings that are required by the application because this will cause error later on.

+## API Roadmap

+Although the current state should be sufficient for working with the application data there are some other features of that will make the consume more flexible and powerfull.
+These will be added gradually with the future releases of Easy!Appointments.

+[ ] Add auto-generated links whenever external resource IDs are provided.
+[ ] Add pagination header links when the client provides pagination parameters.
+[ ] Add support for sub-resourcing e.g. /api/v1/customers/:id/appointments must return all the appointments of a specific customer.
+[ ] Add custom filtering parameters e.g. /api/v1/appointments?book=>2016-07-10
+[ ] Improved exception handling.

+Feel free to make pull requests if you have the time to develop one of those.

 ## Troubleshooting